goodeggs/coredns/plugin/sign/README.md

 The DNSSEC RFCs: RFC 4033, RFC 4034 and RFC 4035.
 And the BCP on DNSSEC, RFC 6781.
 Further more the manual pages coredns-keygen(1) and dnssec-keygen(8).
 And the *file* plugin's documentation.

+Coredns-keygen can be found at https://github.com/coredns-utils in the coredns-keygen directory.

 ## Bugs

-`keys directory` is not implemented, nor is coredns-keygen(1).
+`keys directory` is not implemented.
 Glue records are currently signed.